velmurugan729/SCT_WD_2/README.md

+This is my second task in SkillCraft Technology Internship.
+Stopwatch Web Application

 Overview

 This project is a simple yet feature-rich stopwatch built with HTML, CSS, and JavaScript.
 It allows users to track time, record lap times, and toggle between light and dark themes for an enhanced user experience.